Call for the Best Deals : 0800 098 8877

 Positioning

 Cucumbers need light, but scorching direct mid-summer sun can damage the leaves.
-Position them where they get plenty of light but perhaps are shielded from the fiercest midday rays.
-If you are unsure about the best layout for your structure, our Greenhouse Buyers Guide has excellent tips on positioning for light and shade.
+Position them where they get plenty of light but are shielded from the fiercest midday rays.
+If you are unsure about the best layout for your structure, our Greenhouse Buyers Guide has useful tips on positioning for light and shade.

 If a bee pollinates a greenhouse cucumber flower, the resulting fruit will be bitter and filled with hard seeds.
 To prevent this, you must identify and remove male flowers unless you are growing an all-female F1 variety.